Foreground removal and 21 cm signal estimates: comparing different blind methods for the BINGO Telescope: Introduction

 This paper is organized as follows.
-We begin by describing the sources of the emissions and instrumental contamination that build the data set used (section \ref{Section: 2}).
-Then, we considered the mathematical model of the sky observation by survey and its posterior instrumental contamination (section \ref{Section: 3}).
-We show the idea behind each algorithm in section \ref{Section: 4}.
-We calculate the 21 cm signal after estimating and removing foreground signal in section \ref{Section: 5}.
-Subsequently we show the tools used to quantify the behavior of each algorithm in removing unwanted signals (section \ref{Section: 6}).
-The main analysis follows in (section (\ref{Section: 7}).
-Finally, some discussion and conclusions are done in section (\ref{Section: 8}).
+We describe the astrophysical emission components and instrumental contaminants in the data set in Section~\ref{Sec: 21cm and FG components}.
+The observation model is presented in Section~\ref{Sec: sky model}.
+The foreground-removal methods are detailed in Section~\ref{Sec: FGremoval}, and the debiasing procedure is described in Section~\ref{Sec: debias}.
+We introduce the statistical diagnostics in Section~\ref{Sec: statistic tools} and present the performance analysis in Section~\ref{Sec: Algorithm Estimation}.
+We then apply FastICA in a map-making approach in Section~\ref{Sec: HIDE}.
+Finally, we discuss and conclude this work in Section~\ref{Sec: Conclusions}.